AntonioPereda/cmpm-121-demo-2/README.md

 ##CHANGES###

-- Added functionality for the scenario that the user starts drawing on canvas, goes off the canvas, and comes back into canvas: Drawing auto stops
+- Debugging STEP 3
+- Somehow got this cool itteration of the drawing tool?